ginsm/simplecmds/README.md

 ## Final Note

-While there could be improvements to our simple interface, I hope creating it has helped you gain a better understanding of this package.
-Please refer to the [wiki](https://github.com/ginsm/simplecmds/wiki) for additional help or post an issue or feature request on the [issue tracker](https://github.com/ginsm/simplecmds/issues).
+While there could be improvements to the simple interface we created I hope it has helped you gain a better understanding of this package.
+If you have any other questions please read the wiki or post an issue and I'll be happy to help.
+Feature requests are welcomed as well!

+Links: &nbsp; [[ Wiki ]](https://github.com/ginsm/simplecmds/wiki) &nbsp; [[ Issue Tracker ]](https://github.com/ginsm/simplecmds/issues) &nbsp; [[ NPM ]](https://www.npmjs.com/package/simplecmds)